RESEARCH STARTER

 Overview

 Electricity is used primarily as a source of motive power.
-While it may be perceived by the public as primarily a source of power for the millions of lights that turn night into day in urban centers, more than 90 percent of all electricity is used to operate motors that drive machines.
+While it may be perceived by the public as primarily a source of power for the millions of lights that turn night into day in urban centers, the majority of all electricity is used to operate motors that drive machines.
 From the small electric clock at the bedside to the huge fan that works in tandem with others to circulate air inside the tallest skyscraper, electric motors keep the world moving.
-They are the most efficient, cleanest, and least costly means of driving motive systems.
-With increasing public awareness of the need to protect the environment and conserve resources, electricity and related devices promise to be an important energy technology in the twenty-first century.
+They are among the most efficient and widely used means of driving motive systems.
+With increasing public awareness of the need to protect the environment and conserve resources, electricity and its related devices remain an important energy technology in the twenty-first century.

-The design of the electric motor is based upon magnetic attraction and repulsion.
-A flow of current is induced in a magnet by applying an external electromagnetic force that causes an armature to turn inside the motor.
+The design of the electric motor is based on magnetic attraction and repulsion.
+An electric current flows through coils within a magnetic field, creating force that causes an armature to turn inside the motor.
 As the armature turns, mechanical energy is created, which, when harnessed, provides the power for many applications.

 A magnet has two poles, customarily referred to as north and south poles; each is attracted to the other.
 Like poles repel, and unlike poles attract.
 The degree to which an object is one or the other is referred to as its polarity.
 The force with which they are attracted to or repelled by each other is related to the distance between the poles.
 Magnets are often bent into the shape of a horseshoe so that both poles are within close enough proximity to each other that they are able to create a magnetic field of sufficient intensity to attract materials that are subject to magnetic force fields or to maintain an electromagnetic field between them for some intended purpose.

 There are many kinds of electric motors and generators.
 They include the basic direct current (DC) motor.
-There are also alternating current (AC) motors called alternators that are either synchronous motors or induction motors.
-Some motors are single phase, a reference to the fluctuation of voltage that occurs during operation, while others are polyphase.
+There are also alternating current (AC) motors, including synchronous motors or induction motors.
+Some motors are single-phase, a reference to the fluctuation of voltage that occurs during operation, while others are polyphase.
 Direct current generators are identical to DC motors except that the current flows in the opposite direction.

-Electric motor torque is created by magnetic reaction, which induces a voltage in the armature windings that flows opposite to that of the voltage from the outside power source.
+Electric motor torque is produced by the interaction of magnetic fields, while a counter voltage (back EMF) is induced in the armature windings that opposes the applied voltage.
 As the motor rotates, the voltage rises and is discharged through slip rings at the end of the windings.
-Once a load, or force, is applied against the movement of the motor as happens when the motor is engaged to drive a conveyor or lift an electric crane, more current is applied from the outside and the voltage increases inside the motor as it seeks equilibrium with that outside voltage.
+Once a load, or force, is applied against the movement of the motor, as happens when the motor is engaged to drive a conveyor or lift an electric crane, more current is applied from the outside, and the voltage increases inside the motor as it seeks equilibrium with that outside voltage.
 In this way, electric motors are able to perform tasks.

 The most common motors are two-phase and three-phase AC motors.
 In these machines, two or three separate windings are incorporated into the design to maximize the amount of voltage available to the motor at any time during operation.
 In a three-phase design, as the voltage in one winding is approaching its peak, the voltage in another winding is in mid-cycle between peak positive and peak negative.
 The third winding is at or very near peak negative voltage.
 This design has proved to be both reliable and economical.

 In a DC polyphase motor, the coils are wound around the armature, which rotates within the motor housing.
 In AC motors, however, the magnetic field rotates for reasons of efficiency and economy.
 Some polyphase motors are used as synchronous motors that work in unison with each other to perform specific tasks.
-Two principle types of polyphase motors are squirrel-cage motors and wound-rotor motors.
+Two principal types of polyphase motors are squirrel-cage motors and wound-rotor motors.
 There are also fractional horsepower motors, a reference to the wide range of load capacities that can be built into them.
-The simplest of all electric motors is the squirrel-cage design that consists of three fixed coils.
+The simplest of all electric motors is the squirrel-cage design, which consists of three fixed coils.
 The motor gets its name from its physical appearance, which resembles a cage used to exercise pet squirrels.
 The motor housing contains a core, in which a series of conducting elements are embedded that run the length of and are parallel to the core.
-Current flowing in the armature, which is stationary, creates a magnetic field that causes the rotor to turn.
-Squirrel-cage motors have low starting torque characteristics.
+Current in the stator windings creates a magnetic field that induces currents in the rotor, causing it to turn.

 In some applications where significant torque is required, motors are designed so that one phase starts the motor and gets it moving before another phase kicks in to drive it at optimum speed.

-Electric induction motors operate at peak efficiency when handling light loads.
+Electric induction motors typically operate at peak efficiency near their rated loads.

 Accordingly, it is important to select motors of the proper size to perform given tasks.
 The selection process must also take into account the voltage level available at the power source.